 J first discovered his affinity for the written art during a routine high school assignment.
-After hearing the talent in J’s writing, as well as in his voice, his English teacher, Ms. Argue, demanded he share his gift on stage.
+After hearing the talent in J’s writing, as well as in his voice, his English teacher, Ms. Paula Argue, demanded he share his gift on stage.
 Reluctant, but never afraid, J performed for his peers and to his surprise he received a standing ovation.
 Since that life changing moment, J has never stopped creating.
 He headed to Illinois State University, where he soon became known on campus as “The Poet,” which later led him to performing throughout Chicago.

 In no time, J. Ivy became a staple on the Chicago arts scene.
-Excited about his quick success, but far from satisfied, J pressed on becoming the 1st African-American Poet to represent Chicago on Russell Simmons Presents HBO Def Poetry performing his captivating poem “I Need To Write.”
+Excited about his quick success, but far from satisfied, J pressed on becoming the 1st African-American Poet to represent Chicago on Russell Simmons Presents HBO Def Poetry performing his captivating poem, “I NEED To Write.”
 Again he received a standing ovation and was invited back for two encore appearances on the award winning show, which included his heartfelt poem “Dear Father.”

 As a seasoned performer, J. Ivy’s artistry and accomplishments have range, carrying him and allowing him to work in an array of creative outlets.

-performing at events for Deepak Chopra, to voicing openings for sporting events like the NFL’s Sunday Night Football on NBC, ESPN’s US Open and National Spelling Bee, to co-starring in and narrating B.E.T.'s award winning film Muhammad Ali: The People's Champ (directed by Coodie & Chike), to collaborating with artists like Estelle, Marsha Ambrosius, Slum Village, and John Stephens, who J. Ivy renamed John Legend (featured on Oprah’s Next Chapter), J’s versatility continues to surprise and inspire all walks of life.
+performing at events for Deepak Chopra, to voicing openings for sporting events like the NFL’s Sunday Night Football on NBC, ESPN’s US Open, National Spelling Bee, the 2017 NBA Draft, and The Undefeated's Dear Black Athlete, to co-starring in and narrating B.E.T.'s award winning film Muhammad Ali: The People's Champ & Martin: The Legacy of a King (both directed by Coodie & Chike), to starring in a national ad for AARP, to collaborating with artists like Estelle, Marsha Ambrosius, Slum Village, and John Stephens, who J. Ivy renamed John Legend (featured on Oprah’s Next Chapter), J’s versatility continues to surprise and inspire all walks of life.

 After touring with his book "HERE I AM: Then & Now," which is a follow up to his album "HERE I AM," J. Ivy released his new book "Dear Father: Breaking the Cycle of Pain," published by Beyond Words Publishing, an imprint of Atria Books & Simon and Schuster.
-J. Ivy is currently in the process of releasing "Dear Father: The Audio Book" and album titled, "My Daddy's Records."
+J. Ivy has also recently released "My Daddy's Records: Songs from the book Dear Father," and the Dear Father Audio Book.

 J. Ivy is a modern day renaissance man magically merging art and leaving a beautiful mark for the world and the future to embrace.